deadlyvipers/dojo_rules/kill_list.md

 programmer grievance of your own

+fixes sth